CCtwelve/Face-dataset/README.md

 # Face-dataset
-Our database has been authorized by the volunteers for public use for scientific research purposes.
+Our dataset has been authorized by the volunteers for public use for scientific research purposes.
 The full data will come after acceptance.

 ## Introduction